MichalKoscinski/Films_Searcher/README.md

 # Film Search Site

-A website allowing to search for a film, see its rating and other information
+A platform allowing to search for a film, see its rating and other information.

 This website was deployed using Netlify.